 Reading Skills Guide

-Do you want to become a better reader?
+Do you want to improve your reading skills and become a better reader?
 Many English learners have this goal in mind.
 This guide to reading can help you.

 In this guide you will learn about:

 - reading and why it matters

 - typical tasks found in English-language reading tests

 - general reading tips to become a stronger reader